jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Talent is God given.
-Be humble.
-Fame is man-given.
-Be grateful.
-Conceit is self-given.
-Be careful.
+Let us resolve to be masters, not the victims, of our history, controlling our own destiny without giving way to blind suspicions and emotions.
-- John Wooden
+- John F. Kennedy

-Updated on: [6/5/2023]
+Updated on: [6/6/2023]
 <!-- #quoteEnd -->
 </pre>